zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_list.rst

   Mutually exclusive with \ :literal:`additional\_properties`\ .

   Note: Setting this to True causes a loop of 'Get Logical Partition Properties' operations to be executed.
-It is preferrable from a performance perspective to use the \ :literal:`additional\_properties`\  parameter instead.
+It is preferable from a performance perspective to use the \ :literal:`additional\_properties`\  parameter instead.

   | **required**: False
   | **type**: bool